-Hackel sworn in for second term
+Hackel sworn in for 2nd term as Macomb county executive

 Mount Clemens — As one public official promises to serve Macomb residents for a second term, another stepped down Tuesday.